 Purchase of a Used Road Vehicle from a Dealer

-A person that purchases a used road vehicle from a retail dealer must pay the GST to the dealer.
-As a rule, the GST is calculated on the sale price agreed upon by the two parties.
+If you purchase a used road vehicle from a retail dealer, you must pay the GST to the dealer.
+As a rule, the GST is calculated on the sale price agreed upon with the dealer.

 The dealer must calculate the QST on motor vehicles; however, the tax is normally collected by the Société de l'assurance automobile du Québec (SAAQ) at the time of registration.
 The dealer must provide the purchaser with a sales contract or other document clearly showing the amount of QST payable to the SAAQ, as well as other information, including:

 - the amount on which QST was calculated (taking the estimated value into account, if applicable);

 - the amount of GST charged;

 If, as the purchaser of a motor vehicle, you paid the QST to the vendor in error, you still have to pay the QST to the SAAQ when registering.
 Moreover, Revenu Québec will not refund you the QST paid to the vendor.

 To recover the QST paid in error (as an ITR or in another manner), you must deal directly with the vendor.
 Neither Revenu Québec nor the SAAQ will refund QST wrongly paid to the vendor.